SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.2.md

 > [!TIP]
 > See [Missing 1-day average trending records](xref:KI_missing_avg_trending).

-#### Dashboards app & Low-code apps - Parameter feed: Problem when more than 10,000 elements had to be retrieved from the server [ID_35186]
+#### Dashboards app & Low-Code Apps - Parameter feed: Problem when more than 10,000 elements had to be retrieved from the server [ID_35186]

 <!-- MR 10.4.0 - FR 10.3.2 -->